bbauska/JS-svg/README.md

 0.1202821001266494%)"&gt;1&lt;/text&gt;
 </pre>

-The point to note here is that when we call the noise.get() method, the value returned is a float between -1 and 1 (with some occasional outliers).
+<p>The point to note here is that when we call the noise.get() method, the
+value returned is a float between -1 and 1 (with some occasional outliers).
 The lightness component of the hsl() function, however, should have values between 0 and 100%, so in its raw state, the noise